KARE (TV): Post-2000

 The KARE newsroom won multiple national journalism awards in the late 2010s and early 2020s.
 Three different investigative series together won the Alfred I. duPont–Columbia University Award in 2017, followed by two awards in 2020 for On the Veteran Beat and Love Them First.
-An investigation on prisons, Cruel and Unusual, won the duPont–Columbia in 2022, The next year, the station won another duPont–Columbia for a series on violent criminals titled The Gap: Failure to Treat, Failure to Protect.
+An investigation on prisons, Cruel and Unusual, won the duPont–Columbia in 2022; the next year, the station won another duPont–Columbia for a series on violent criminals titled The Gap: Failure to Treat, Failure to Protect.
 This series also won a Peabody Award, the second for the station after a joint award to KARE and KUSA in Denver in 2022.

 KARE, which relocated its digital signal from its pre-transition UHF channel 35 to VHF channel 11 upon the digital transition in 2009, was approved in 2020 to relocate to UHF channel 31 to aid reception after the spectrum incentive auction.
 The station switched to the new UHF signal on October 20, 2021.

 On December 11, 2024, KARE announced an agreement with the Timberwolves to simulcast five games with FanDuel Sports Network North during the 2024–25 season.
-The deal also includes the rights to simulcast pre- and post-game coverage.
-This marked the first time since 2000–01 that the Timberwolves have aired locally on KARE.
+The deal also included the rights to simulcast pre- and post-game coverage.
+This marked the first time since 2000–01 that the Timberwolves were aired locally on KARE.
 In May 2025, KARE announced a similar agreement with the WNBA's Minnesota Lynx to simulcast four games with FanDuel Sports Network North.

 A transformer at the KARE studios in Golden Valley exploded on July 22, 2025, causing a power outage and subsequent evacuation of the facility.
 The resulting fire was quickly contained, but station operations were disrupted; the station presented its evening newscasts from the transmitter site in Shoreview and flew its morning anchors to sister station WXIA-TV in Atlanta, where they presented the morning newscast the next day.
 WXIA had a second studio and control room with capacity to produce the additional newscast.
 The incident resulted primarily in smoke damage to the building.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026, though integration action on the merger was later halted by a federal judge.